typedb/typedb/spec.md

 where
 * types `A, B, C, D, E` can be available entity, relation, attribute, value types (both structure and primitive).

-_TODO: allow types to be optional in args (this extends types to sum types, interface types, etc.)_
+_STICKY: allow types to be optional in args (this extends types to sum types, interface types, etc.)_

 **case FUN_SIGN_SINGLE**